 Steve Nison – the legendary trader who changed the stock market

-Just imagine, traders used a simple set of prices in the form of a tape, and the entire construction was reduced to a line chart.
-Naturally, in such a situation, any know-how in the direction of increasing information content made the trader an impeccable leader in the market.
+Just imagine: traders used a simple price set in the form of a tape, and all construction was limited to a linear chart.
+Naturally, in such a situation, any know-how to increase information yield made the trader an undisputed market leader.

-Steve Nison is the most famous trader, thanks to whom the stock exchange world, and to be more precise, graphical analysis, moved forward.
+Steve Nison is a famous trader, thanks to whom the stock market world, or to be more precise, graphical analysis, moved forward.

-Steve Nison is the founder of candlestick analysis, and it was thanks to him that it was born.
+Steve Nison is the founder of candlestick analysis, and it was thanks to him that it came into being.

-Yes, every trader can thank Nison for the appearance of a candlestick chart in your trading terminal.
-However, it was not the charting method itself that made him famous, it was those candlestick patterns and more detailed guides on how to analyze a candlestick chart that brought him such fame.
+Indeed, every trader can thank Nison for the introduction of candlestick charts to their trading terminals.
+However, it wasn't the charting method itself that made him famous; it was the candlestick patterns and more detailed guides on candlestick chart analysis that brought him such renown.
 Steve Nison's works have become bestsellers, and his books teaching this Eastern method of analysis have been translated into more than 8 different languages.

 The transformation of an unknown analyst into a global figure